How It WorksFAQAbout(484) 444-3503team@acolite.aiGet a Quote →

 $600 - $3,000+ per year

 National baseline range.
 Pennsylvania adjustments above.
 For a small-to-mid-size contractor with under $2M revenue, clean claims, and $1M/$2M limits.
-Roofing, demolition, and very large operations land higher; single-owner low-hazard trades often land lower.
-The only way to know your real number is to shop it.
+As a rough by-trade guide: painters, drywall, and finish trades often land $600-$1,500; a mid-size general contractor commonly $1,500-$3,500; roofers, demolition, and very large operations land well above that, sometimes 3-5x.
+State matters at the margin, New York and California run higher than Texas or Pennsylvania for the same class code.
+These are illustrative ranges, not quotes; the only way to know your real number is to shop it across multiple carriers.

 FactorImpactDetail